Julian0816/recipeFinder/src/DataModeling.md

 ## Steps to follow

 1. Identidy the entities in the system.
+DONE
 1. Itentify the attributes for each entity.
+DONE
 1. Identify primary and foreign keys.
+DONE
 1. Define the right nomenclature for the entities and attributes.
+DONE
 1. Identify the pivot entities in the system.
 1. Identify the catalog entities in the system.
 1. Identify the relationships in the system.